Here's what happens if Trump can't pay his $454 million bond

 Trump doesn't have to actually pay that money now, but he has to get a company to make a guarantee to the court that they will pay the money if he loses his appeal.
 That's the bond part.

-They submitted an affidavit from an insurance executive who had testified at trial, and who the trial judge had already discredited.
+They submitted an affidavit from an insurance executive who had testified at trial, and whom the trial judge had already discredited.

 Trump says he's a billionaire.
 Why can't he just come up with the money himself?